 Which Passive Income Source Is The Best?

-So you’ll need to weigh the opportunity against these factors and see which passive income strategy works best for you.
-But it can be helpful to have a natural ability and an interest in your target area because these can help motivate you in the early days when things are likely to be more challenging.
+So, you’ll need to weigh the opportunity against these factors and see which passive income strategy works best for you.
+However, it can be helpful to have a natural ability and an interest in your target area because these can help motivate you in the early days when things are likely to be more challenging.

 There are passive income opportunities for people starting with some money and even those with no money to start.